The place is packed, everyone’s ready and it’s your time to shine.

 It’s good to take a moment to welcome first-time guests specifically.
 Let them know you’re glad they’re here.

 This lets your church members know they can invite their friends and family members and they’ll receive a warm welcome.

-If your church has visitor connect cards (so you can follow them up later) ask them to fill it out and drop it in the offering basket as it passes by.
+If your church has visitor connect cards (so you can follow them up later) ask them to fill them out and drop them in the offering basket as it passes by.